Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Dependence on of -Fold Penalization and Cross-Validation

-\paragraph{Regular $V$-fold cross-validation} and the leave-$p$-out are also covered by Theorem~\ref{theo.variance.penVF}, according to Lemma~\ref{le.penVF-VFCV}, respectively with $C=1+1/(2(V-1))$ and with $V=n$ and $C=1 + 1/(2(n/p-1))$.
-The conclusion is similar: increasing $V$ decreases the variance, and $V$-fold cross-validation performs almost as well as the leave-$(n/V)$-out as soon as $V$ is larger than $5$ or $10$.
+\fauxparagraph{Cross-validation criteria} $V$-fold cross-validation and the leave-$p$-out are also covered by Theorem~\ref{theo.variance.penVF}, according to Lemma~\ref{le.penVF-VFCV}, respectively with $C=1+1/(2(V-1))$ and with $V=n$ and $C=1 + 1/(2(n/p-1))$.
+As in the unbiased case, increasing $V$ decreases the variance, and if we admit that the heuristic \eqref{eq.heuristic.variance-comp} holds true, $V$-fold cross-validation performs almost as well as the leave-$(n/V)$-out as soon as $V$ is larger than $5$ or $10$.

-Similarly, the variances of the $V$-fold cross-validation and leave-$p$-out criteria---for instance---can be derived from Eq.~\eqref{eq.pro.variance.critpenVF}.
-In the leave-$p$-out case, we recover formulas obtained in \cite{Cel:2008,Cel_Rob:2006}, with a different grouping of the variance components; Eq.~\eqref{eq.pro.variance.critpenVF} clearly emphasizes the influence of the bias---through $(C-1)$---on the variance.
-For $V$-fold cross-validation, we believe Eq.~\eqref{eq.pro.variance.critpenVF} shows in a simpler way how the variance depends on $V$, compared to the result of \cite{Cel_Rob:2006} which was focusing on the difference between $V$-fold cross-validation and the leave-$(n/V)$-out; here the difference can be written
+Similarly, the variances of the $V$-fold cross-validation and leave-$p$-out criteria, for instance, can be derived from Eq.~\eqref{eq.pro.variance.critpenVF}.
+In the leave-$p$-out case, we recover formulas obtained by \citet{Cel:2008} and \citet{Cel_Rob:2006}, with a different grouping of the variance components; Eq.~\eqref{eq.pro.variance.critpenVF} clearly emphasizes the influence of the bias---through $(C-1)$---on the variance.
+For $V$-fold cross-validation, we believe that Eq.~\eqref{eq.pro.variance.critpenVF} shows in a simpler way how the variance depends on $V$, compared to the result of \citet{Cel_Rob:2006} which was focusing on the difference between $V$-fold cross-validation and the leave-$(n/V)$-out; here the difference can be written

-A major novelty in Eq.~\eqref{eq.pro.variance.critpenVF} is also to cover a larger set of criteria, such as corrected-$V$-fold cross-validation.
-Note that $\var(\CV_{(C,\B)}(m_1))$ is generally much larger than $\var(\CV_{(C,\B)}(m_1)-\CV_{(C,\B)}(m_2))$, which illustrates again why computing the former quantity might not help for understanding the model selection properties of $\CV_{(C,\B)}$, as explained in Section~\ref{sec.oracle.key-quant}.
+A major novelty in Eq.~\eqref{eq.pro.variance.critpenVF} is also to cover a larger set of criteria, such as bias-corrected $V$-fold cross-validation.
+Note that $\var(\CV_{(C,\B)}(m_1))$ is generally much larger than

+which illustrates again why computing the former quantity might not help for understanding the model selection properties of $\CV_{(C,\B)}$, as explained in Section~\ref{sec.oracle.key-quant}.
 For instance, comparing Eq.~\eqref{eq.pro.variance.critpenVF} and~\eqref{eq.pro.variance.penVF-penid-incrReg}, changing $\bayes_{m_1}$ into $\bayes_{m_1} - \bayes_{m_2}$ in the second term can reduce dramatically the variance when $\bayes_{m_1}$ and $\bayes_{m_2}$ are close, which happens for the pairs $(m_1,m_2)$ that matter for model selection according to Section~\ref{sec.oracle.key-quant}.